fgadaleta/worldofpiggy.github.io/about.md

 - This site has been proved by [keybase.io](https://keybase.io/fragadaleta)
 - I have a public key with fingerprint 3CB8 C721 FE99 BC98 38DC  F463 BFDC E4EC CE3B 7327

-If you are interested in hiring me for speaking, writing, machine learning and artificial intelligence consulting, or other opportunities, please send me an email.